min69u/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## What did the doctor say to the gingerbread man who broke his leg?
+Try icing it.